Cheap direct debits for bank switching and rewards

 PayPal direct debits

 When you pay for something using PayPal, it will usually use a direct debit to take the money from your connected current account (make sure you connect your current account, not your debit card).
-But for this to count for your benefit it probably needs to happen every month.
+But for this to count for your current account benefit it probably needs to happen every month.

 But there’s a simple workaround here.
 When you add money to your PayPal account you have options of how to do this, and the most simple way is via a direct debit from your current account.
-In the app, select “add money”, type in how much you want to move and select the connected current account with the direct debit set up.
-It takes up to five days for the money to move.
+To do this via the app:

-Or if you want to automate it, you can use PayPal to pay for a regular service that doesn’t allow direct debits.
+Alternatively, if you want to automate it, you can use PayPal to pay for a regular service that doesn’t allow direct debits.
 This is how I pay for my Spotify, meaning every month I have a PayPal direct debit come out of my account.

 Sadly this counts as a single direct debit from PayPal, no matter how many services you pay for this way.